ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

     }
 }
 ```
 A very common application of coloring can be when similar related people/items have to be sought into different groups.
 For example, course scheduling such that courses with common students do not have classes at the same time, or exam scheduling, or where say people are to be divided into two groups on the basis of people liking/hating each other and so on.
-The process is to connect the realted items and then try to color the graph in different adjacent colors.
+The process is to connect the related items and then try to color the graph in different adjacent colors.

 We may also use it to check if a graph is bipartite or not.
 If graph is 2 colorable it is bipartite.